Investment Area: Data to Support Risk Threshold Criteria |

 This project is investigating perceived loudness in killer whales by determining the effect of signal duration on both response latency and detection thresholds, as well as determining the subjective loudness of short duration signals compared to long-duration signals.

-Standardizing Auditory Evoked Potential Hearing Thresholds with Behavioral Hearing Thresholds (Project #LMR-47)
+Standardizing Auditory Evoked Potential Hearing Thresholds with Behavioral Hearing Thresholds (Project #LMR-47) ACTIVE

 Principal Investigator: Dorian Houser